guzba/curly/README.md

 By choosing what blocks and doesn't block, you can manage your program's control flow however makes sense for you.

+## Examples

+NOTE!
+While these examples include `let curl = newCurl()`, it is strongly suggested that you reuse a single or small number of long-lived Curly instances instead of creating new instances frequently.

+A great starting point is simply having `let curl* = newCurly()` at the top of your program and use that one instance for everything (even from multiple threads).

 ### A simple request
 ```nim
 let curl = newCurly()